Charchit26/formik-Semantic-UI/README.md

 If you're just starting with Formik, their documentation is quite informative.
 Also, this article proved to be quite helpful for me -> https://medium.com/@rossbulat/formik-for-react-introduction-to-form-management-done-right-971889b40f9f

+Tried and tested on the following semantic components:
+  1. Input
+  2. Dropdown
+  3. TextArea
+  4. Checkbox